almondheil/almondheil.github.io/source/_posts/2024-07-06-TIL-stopping-dns-leaks-openvpn.md

-I also tested out vpnfailsafe, but this turned out to not be what I wanted--when I disconnect my VPN, that's an expected part of the workflow since none of my school resources work when connected to a VPN. vpnfailsafe treats this as a fail state and cuts of connectivity altogether, which isn't what I wanted.
+I also tested out vpnfailsafe, but this turned out to not be what I wanted--when I disconnect my VPN, that's an expected part of the workflow since none of my school resources work when connected to a VPN. vpnfailsafe treats this as a fail state and cuts off connectivity altogether, which isn't what I wanted.

 ## Notes for installing update-systemd-resolved, from across two distros